codemagic-ci-cd/codemagic-docs/content/flutter-configuration/automatic-build-triggering.md

 You can **ignore building** by adding ```-skip ci``` to your commit message.

-If you want to exit build **when commit message does not include certain string** then you can add the following post-clone script that will take care of exiting the build or moving forward, in this example the commit message needs to include **buildcd** to make the build progress.
+If you want to exit a build **when commit message does not include certain string**, then you can add the following script at the top of your scripts section (post-clone script) and it will take care of exiting the build or moving forward: then you can add the following post-clone script that will take care of exiting the build or moving forward, in this example the commit message needs to include **buildcd** to make the build progress.
 ```
 set -e